President and Chief Executive Officer

 Curtis is a results-oriented executive with more than 25 years of senior leadership experience in the federal government contracting industry.
 A hands-on leader who sets the highest standards of performance and ethics for himself and his management team, Curtis is best known for his strategic planning, business development and management skills.
 He is a proven, visionary leader who builds strong leadership teams and motivates employees to deliver exceptional results.

-Curtis offers his time, energy and leadership to the Intelligence and National Security Association (INSA) Board of Directors, the Northern Virginia Technology Council (NVTC) Board of Directors.
-He recently served as a member of Volgenau Engineering School Advisory Board at George Mason University and has Director Emeritus designation from his recent term as chairman of the Professional Services Council (PSC).
+Curtis offers his time, energy and leadership to the Northern Virginia Technology Council (NVTC) Board of Directors and the board of directors for the Military Bowl, which supports the United Service Organizations (USO) and Patriot Point, a relaxing and safe environment to enjoy outdoor recreational activities for our nation’s wounded, ill and injured service members and their families.
+He recently served as a member of Volgenau Engineering School Advisory Board at George Mason University, a member of the Intelligence and National Security Alliance (INSA) Board of Directors and has Director Emeritus designation from his recent term as chairman of the Professional Services Council (PSC).